magnocarvalho/magnocarvalho/README.md

 ### Hello!

-My name is Magno Carvalho dos Santos, I'm a Software Engineer
+My name is Magno, today a Software Engineer

 Currently trying to conquer the world like a super villain. 👨🏽‍💻!